-If I were to make one change this year, it would be to lower my expectations.
-When it comes to our lives, we put countless expectations out there, whether it’s through a person, place or thing.
+If I were to make one change this year it would be to lower my expectations.
+When it comes to life, we put countless expectations out there, whether it’s through a person, place or thing.
 We anticipate people will do things, make things happen and then feel let down when they don’t.

 Emotional happiness is often implicated by the expectations we place on ourselves.
-Unfortunately, the expectations we place on ourselves are usually the expectations our family place on us and we in turn place those expectations on others, including our family.
+Unfortunately, the expectations we place on ourselves are usually the expectations our family place on us and we in turn then place those expectations on others.
 It stands to reason the less we expect, emotionally the happier we will be.

-I tend to go with the wait and see how things work out scenario, so I don’t anticipate and don’t expect, even for myself.
-That way I’m not disappointed or demoralised if something doesn’t work out the way I’d hope.
-It’s the way I have always done things.
-I also think when things happen for a reason that takes away our expectations.
+I tend to go with the wait and see how things work out scenario, so I don’t anticipate and don’t come to expect, even for myself.
+That way I’m not disappointed or demoralised if something doesn’t work out.
+Sadly, we tend to add expectations to just about everything.

 But when it comes to others, perhaps they cannot always give of themselves in the same way we can.
 Perhaps that’s also another reason why we must learn to lower our expectations.
 If others could give in the same way we give, I am sure they would.

 But we’re all capable of learning more and mustn’t give up on working together.
 It’s not always about expectations.